 Carbon Neutrality Master Plan

-To reach our goal of carbon neutrality by 2040, Kenyon has engaged the energy consultant Ever-Green Energy to assist us in developing a Carbon Neutrality Master Plan.
-This plan will recommend specific actions and timelines to chart a path from 2023 to 2040.
+To reach our goal of carbon neutrality by 2040, Kenyon engaged the energy consultant Ever-Green Energy to assist us in developing a Carbon Neutrality Master Plan.
+The plan recommended specific actions and timelines to chart a path from 2023 to 2040.
 Ever-Green has worked with several other colleges on similar large-scale projects to identify low-carbon energy solutions, and its proposal team showed particular expertise in ecological systems and carbon sequestration, as well as in engaging campus stakeholders.

-The carbon neutrality master plan will outline recommendations to address scope 1 (direct) and scope 2 (indirect) carbon emissions.
+The carbon neutrality master plan outlines recommendations to address scope 1 (direct) and scope 2 (indirect) carbon emissions.
 The plan aims to balance the dynamic nature of technology and the need for pragmatic solutions that are cost-effective and implementable.
-Ever-Green Energy will lead the energy system work by evaluating campus energy data and assessing the existing energy infrastructure.
-The team will then analyze the low-carbon solutions available to Kenyon, with consideration for short-term and long-term priorities.
-Planning will be overseen by the Office of Green Initiatives and Vice President for Facilities, Planning and Sustainability Ian Smith.
+Ever-Green Energy led the energy system work by evaluating campus energy data and assessing the existing energy infrastructure.
+The team then analyzed the low-carbon solutions available to Kenyon, with consideration for short-term and long-term priorities.
+Planning was overseen by the Office of Green Initiatives and Vice President for Facilities, Planning and Sustainability Ian Smith.

 The College is taking a uniquely holistic approach to carbon neutrality planning by considering ecological solutions as part of the plan.
 In other words, Kenyon is looking to reduce the amount of carbon put into the atmosphere while also increasing the amount of atmospheric carbon that is removed and stored in soil and vegetation.